gregberns/MonitoringAndAlertingEssentials/Talk.md

 Lets be good engineers.

-Lets:
+In this example:

-* Proactively notify our customers
+* Lets proactively notify our customers of issues
-* Know when our systems are having problems
+* Be notified of issues before customers report them
+* Identify problem areas quickly
+* Dig into causes quickly
-* Make strategically make improvements after failure
+* Strategically make improvements after failure

-### So... what problems need solving

-We need:

-* Notification of outage and latency
-* Diagnose where issues are arising
-* Context on what's happening and why

-### Visibility into the system

-What tools do we have in our tool belt?
-(Image: X-ray vision)

-There are several distinct *tools* or concepts we need to leverage.
+## Methodologies

+Start with well known concepts or methodologies.
+Then identify technologies.

 Many of the available technologies blur the lines, so its important to understand the distinctions between them so we can make better architectural decisions.

+## Concepts

 Lets work our way backwards: